DATA-BACKED GUIDE · UPDATED JULY 2026

 Combi boiler replacement cost: swap vs conversion

-If your combi has finally given up, the good news is a like-for-like replacement is usually the simplest heating job going.
-The price shifts a lot, though, depending on whether you are swapping one combi for another or converting from an old system with a tank.
-The real prices below are drawn from genuine prices so you can gauge what your own job might run to.
+If your combi has finally given up, a like-for-like replacement is usually the simplest heating job going.
+The price shifts a lot, though, depending on whether you are swapping one combi for another or converting from an old system with a tank and cylinder.
+The real prices on this page are drawn from genuine jobs so you can gauge what your own might run to, and see how far the swap and conversion figures sit apart.

 The quick version

-• A like-for-like combi boiler swap is the cheapest route because the pipework is largely already in place.
+- A like-for-like combi boiler swap is the cheapest route because the pipework, flue run and gas supply are largely already in place.

-• Converting from a system or conventional setup to a combi costs more, as tanks and cylinders come out and pipework changes.
+- Converting from a system or conventional setup to a combi costs more, as tanks and cylinders come out, pipework changes and the loft or airing cupboard gets reworked.

-• The boiler make, output size and warranty length all move the final figure.
+- The boiler make, output size and warranty length all move the final figure, even on a straight swap.

-• Relocating the boiler adds flue and pipe runs, so keeping it where it is keeps costs down.
+- Relocating the boiler to a new wall or room adds flue and pipe runs, so keeping it where it already sits keeps costs down.

 What people actually paid